 Make sure that the bit is firmly seated in the hole.
 If it is too close to the edge, it will lose grip and skitter away.
 If it is too deep into the hole, you will not be able to raise your drill at an angle.

-Now drill the hole.Continue to 6 of 7 below.
+Now drill the hole, maintaining a slow and steady speed.Continue to 6 of 7 below.

 06 of 07

 Remove the bit from the drill.
 Change to your larger bit (of the desired diameter).

 In most cases, you only need to step up bit sizes once.
 But if you want to drill an eventual hole of 1/2-inch or more, you may find it easier to step up twice.Continue to 7 of 7 below.

 With the correctly sized drill bit, enlarge the angled hole previously made.
 Go as slow as possible.
 High speeds may cause the bit to move away.
 Also, the heat produced by friction at high speeds may contribute to bit breakage.